 - Rinse or scrub and use the entire fruit or vegetable when possible, including all edible skins and seeds.
 Just cut away any bruises and blemishes.

 - If you're unable to enjoy all of the fresh produce you have on hand, make your own frozen food.
-Cut fruits or cook vegetables, place in air-tight containers and freeze.
-Blanching is a must for almost all vegetables before freezing helps to slow down the spoiling process and preserve the color and texture of these foods.
+Cut fruit and blanch vegetables before placing in air-tight containers for freezing.
+Blanching vegetables before freezing helps to slow down the spoiling process and preserve the color and texture of these foods.

 - Be playful when produce is at the end of its edible life.
 Puree fruits into smoothies or vegetables into a hummus.
 Mash fruit to create fresh jam or pancake topping.
 Finely dice fruit to make a salsa.
-Sauté nearly any veggie and toss with pasta or sprinkle atop cheese pizza.
+Sauté cut up veggies and toss with pasta or sprinkle atop cheese pizza.
 Roast vegetables and stuff into a burrito or sandwich wrap.

 4. Compost the Scraps

 - Composting can help put food scraps to use and reduce methane emissions in landfills.
 Fruits, vegetables, coffee and tea all are good materials for compost.
-By taking care of produce from purchase to plate, you can make a noticeable difference in the amount of food wasted in your home — and in America.
+By taking care of produce from purchase to plate, you can make a noticeable difference in the amount of food wasted in your home.